 However, Network's satire and relevance does not end there.
 The film also predicted the rise of reality TV.
 While deemed a ridiculous notion back then, a subplot in Network follows the fictional UBS network's programming executive Diana Christensen (Faye Dunaway) as she attempts to negotiate a new prime-time docuseries starring a radical terrorist group.
 Again, this is another of Network's predictions that at the time seemed inconceivable.

-Using one such show as an example, in the UK Channel 5 recently produced a documentary that is so reminiscent of Lumet's satire, one must wonders if the producers had watched Network for inspiration.
+Using one such show as an example, in the UK Channel 5 recently produced a documentary that is so reminiscent of Lumet's satire, one wonders if the producers had watched Network beforehand for inspiration.
 The show is called Gangland: Turf Wars and pushes the idea of the reality show to the extreme by giving a number of London gang members cameras — so that they can film the brutal reality of everyday life.
 These gang members record themselves waving heavy weapons, producing drugs, and even — in an especially controversial scene — hiding drugs in undesirable parts of their bodies.

-To me, this show is absolutely incredible.
+In my opinion #Gangland is absolutely incredible.
 However, there are many who believe that it went too far in its depiction.
 Has #Gangland cheapened the reality of a very real problem by making it almost quasi-entertaining television?
 This is a question for another time, and so to avoid getting off track, I want to look at another of Network's spot-on predictions: The rise of #YouTube.

 Because You're On Television, Dummy!